 The Water Tank shown here was used in the Camp and water was pumped to it from the nearby Lake.

-It is always pleasing to see some evidence of the soldiers who lived in such places and in one of the buildings remains a "No Smoking" sign however shown below is a Belgian Menu Board for the hungry troops which has been preserved and is in super condition.
+It is always pleasing to see some evidence of the soldiers who lived in such places and in one of the buildings remains a "No Smoking" sign as shown above while below is a Belgian Menu Board for the hungry troops which has been preserved and is in super condition.

 This Menu Board was produced by men of 5th Infantry Brigade, known as "Merckem", 3rd Battalion of the Belgian Army who began arriving at Tynan Abbey from 4th June 1945 under the Command of Colonel Couvreur.

-To the left is a picture from the film when a Piano is borrowed from Sir Norman Strong who lived in Tynan Abbey in the grounds of which the Americans were camped.
+Shown above is all that remains of where Sir Norman Strong who lived in Tynan Abbey in the grounds of which the Americans were camped.

 ( Sir Norman Stronge, who was 86 years old and his son, Sir James,48 years old, were murdered while watching television in the library of Tynan Abbey on 21 January 1981, by members of the Provisional Irish Republican Army, armed with machine guns, who used grenades to break down the locked heavy doors to force entry.

-The impressive Stronge family home which you see in the movie was then burnt to the ground as a result of two bombs which the terrorists had left as they escaped).
+The impressive Stronge family home was then burnt to the ground as a result of two bombs which the terrorists had left as they escaped).